kvlh/multisite-lighthouse-gcp/README.md

 You can also send the message `all` to the Pub/Sub topic, in which case the Cloud Function self-executes a new function for every URL in the list, starting the lighthouse processes in parallel.

-# Problems

-The main problem is with the Performance audit.
-The lighthouse instances aren't meant for heavy lifting with default settings, so they don't necessarily reflect actual performance costs of the site.
-Some configuration for network conditions needs to be done in the future.

 # Cost

 This is extremely low-cost.
 You should basically be able to work with the free tier for a long while, assuming you don't fire the functions dozens of times per day.